aed3/poke-sim/DESIGN_SPEC.md

 - Number of hits
 #### Helper functions
 - For a given move, user, and target:
-  - Calc all damage roles
+  - Calc all damage rolls
   - Calc percent chance of a KO after each amount of uses
   - Damage after X uses
     - Used for moves like Draco Meteor, Knock Off, or Burn Up